samblenny/pre_docs/README.md

 provide physical separation of device features into trusted and untrusted security domains.

-Medium answer: The goal is to use a low-power ICE40UP5K in the untrusted domain to listen for incoming radio traffic and act as a network firewall to filter out irrelevant packets.
-That will hopefully allow the power hungry XC7S50 (Xilinx Spartan 7) to spend most of its time in a deep low power mode.
+Medium answer: The goal is to use a low-power Lattice iCE40UP5K in the untrusted domain to listen for incoming traffic and filter out irrelevant packets.
+If successful, that will allow the power hungry XC7S50 (Xilinx Spartan
+7) to spend most of its time in a deep low power mode.
 The trusted domain needs the Spartan 7 to provide enough capacity for compute intensive encrypted chat protocols.
-The Spartan 7 also has electrical control over the keyboard and display.
+The Spartan 7 also has electrical control over the keyboard and display to keep them isolated from the radio module.

 Long answer: Read the description and updates at https://precursor.dev